ldgonzalez26/directory_chall/readme.md

 # NOTES

-1. If you want to run something diff please make sure to change 'commands'.
+1. If you want to run something diff please make sure to change 'commands.txt'.
 2. Not specified on create scenario what would happen if we try to create a folder that already exist. ( the following code would be able to handle this with some other minor changes )

    ```javascript